strapi/documentation/docs/developer-docs/latest/development/backend-customization/controllers.md

 ### Extending core controllers

-Default controllers are created for each of the content-types created.
-They are used to return responses to API requests (e.g. when the `GET /api/articles/3` is accessed, the `findOne` method of the default controller for the Content-Type article).
+Default controllers are created for each content-type.
+These default controllers are used to return responses to API requests (e.g. when the `GET /api/articles/3` is accessed, the `findOne` method of the default controller for the "Article" content-type is called).
 Default controllers can be customized to implement your own logic.
 The following code examples should help you get started.

 <!-- TODO: add instructions if we keep code examples as-is, because they use `transformResponse` and `sanitize` methods that are defined elsewhere -->